Raymond W. Peterson and Associates

 My Philsophy of Supervision

-Supervision is a main focus in my career.
+Supervision is a one of my focuses in my career.
 Systemic family therapy is the grounding for both my clinical practice and supervision.
 I was privileged to have received the best of East Coast training in systemic based supervision, early in my career.

 This preparation and subsequent experience suggests that therapists may not fully assimilate their classroom training in systemic family therapy without clinical supervision.